ms0g/sunset/README.md

 # sunset: Retro 80's Aesthetic
 This repository contains a vibrant 80's style sunset scene developed in 6502 assembly, designed to run on the NES (Nintendo Entertainment System).
 The scene features pixel art reminiscent of classic synthwave sunsets, using a limited 8-bit color palette that captures the nostalgic feel of retro gaming.
+For the ROM file, download it from [itch.io](https://ms0g.itch.io/sunset).

 <img src="assets/sunset.gif" alt="image" width="700" height="auto">